Nkneha076279/Coffee-Shop-Sales-Analysis-Power-BI-Dashboard/README.md

 - <a href-"[SuperStore_Sales_Dataset.csv](https://github.com/Nkneha076279/Coffee-Shop-Sales-Analysis-Power-BI-Dashboard/blob/main/Coffee%20Shop%20Sales%20-%20Dataset.xlsx)">Dataset</a>

 ## Question (KPIs)
-1.Total sales analysis
-•	Calculate the total sales for each respective month
+- Calculate the total sales for each respective month
-•	Determine the mom increase or decrease in sales
+- Determine the mom increase or decrease in sales
-•	Calculate the diff in sales between the selected month and previous month.
+- Calculate the diff in sales between the selected month and previous month.
-2.Total order analysis
-•	Calculate the total number of orders for each respective month.
+- Calculate the total number of orders for each respective month.
-•	Determine the mom increase or decrease in orders.
+- Determine the mom increase or decrease in orders.
-•	Calculate the diff in number of orders between the selected month and previous month.
+- Calculate the diff in number of orders between the selected month and previous month.
-3.Total Quantity sold analysis
-•	Calculate the total quantity sold for each respective month.
+- Calculate the total quantity sold for each respective month.
-•	Determine the mom increase or decrease in total quantity sold.
+- Determine the mom increase or decrease in total quantity sold.
-•	Calculate the diff in total quantity sold between the selected month and previous month.
+- Calculate the diff in total quantity sold between the selected month and previous month.

 ## Dashboard
 - <a href-"[SuperStore Sales-Dashboard.pbit]"(https://github.com/Nkneha076279/Coffee-Shop-Sales-Analysis-Power-BI-Dashboard/blob/main/Coffee%20Shop%20Sales%20Analysis-Dashboard.pbix)"